Visiting Chobe National Park and its lush nature

 5) Where to sleep

-The best way to enjoy Botswana and its wild nature is with your tent sleeping in the Park’s campsites, which is also the best budget choice.
+The best way to enjoy Botswana is with your tent sleeping in the Park’s campsites, which is also the best budget choice.
 There are only a few campsites at Savuti, Linyanti and Ihaha, but you can also find some Lodge.
-Have a look for campsites and Lodge clicking here.
+Have a look for campsites and Lodge by clicking here.

 In Kasane, there is a wide range of accommodations, and the lodges have even an area with all the facilities where you can camp with your tent.
 We slept at Chobe Safari Lodge with our tent.
 You can book the cruise and also the game drive with 4×4 open-sided vehicles through your accommodation (usually around 40$ pp each).
 In case you have your kitchen stuff and you decide to rent a gas cylinder, you’ll find a big supermarket in Kasane (next to the Chobe Safari Lodge).